Apple Dividend Stock Analysis

 The company’s growth is partly dependent on managing short product life cycles.
 In addition, continual and consistent product and service innovation is an ongoing requirement for growth.

 I will let this winner ride on in my portfolio.
-And look to put new money elsewhere for now.
+And look to put new money in other investment ideas for now.
 There are many other good dividend-paying stocks in the market for me to consider before adding to Apple at this time.